Lucia's Blog: 2022

 “Luke alone is with me.
 Get Mark and bring him with you, for he is very useful to me for ministry.
 12 Tychicus I have sent to Ephesus.”

-1. Luke was the only one that was with Paul.
+1. Luke was the only one with Paul.

 2. Luke was a Physician.